The Fabric of the Cosmos: Part III: Spacetime and Cosmology

-Chapter 8, "Of Snowflakes and Spacetime" states that the history of the universe is in fact the history of symmetry.
+Chapter 8, "Of Snowflakes and Spacetime" states that the history of the universe is a history of symmetry.
 Greene returns to general relativity and discusses Edwin Hubble's discovery of an expanding universe.
 Greene argues that the Big Bang must be the state of minimum entropy.

 Chapter 9, "Vaporizing the Vacuum" introduces the Higgs boson.
 Greene focuses on the critical first fraction of a second after the Big Bang, when the amount of symmetry in the universe was thought to have changed abruptly by a process known as symmetry breaking.
 This chapter also brings into play the theory of grand unification and entropy is also revisited.

 Chapter 10, "Deconstructing the Bang" returns to the Big Bang, and asks "What banged?"
-An answer is provided by Alan Guth's inflationary cosmology, which also answers the horizon and flatness problems Greene discusses the cosmological constant, introduced to general relativity by Einstein to stave of an expanding universe.
+An answer is provided by Alan Guth's inflationary cosmology, which also answers the horizon and flatness problems Greene discusses the cosmological constant, introduced to general relativity by Einstein to stave off an expanding universe.
 The cosmological constant has made a comeback with the discovery of dark energy.
 Another unsolved mystery is the nature of dark matter.

 Chapter 11, "Quanta in the Sky with Diamonds" develops the themes of inflation and the arrow of time.
 Greene addresses three main developments: the formation of structures such as galaxies, the amount of energy required to spawn the universe we now see, and the origin of the arrow of time.